FEUP-LDTS-2021/ldts-project-assignment-g0402/README.md

 - **Monsters Attack** - The enemies attack on their own, causing damage on the Player.
 - **Player Attacks** - Following the previous feature, *Player Shooting*, the bullets that the character shoots now kill the enemies, once one of the bullets reaches one of the Monters.
 - **Player's Lives Display** - The Player has 3 lives at the beginning of the game, losing one if the Player gets shot by a Monster.
 Also, the number of lives remaining are displayed on the bottom left corner of the screen.
+- **Menu** - A menu iniciates the application where the user can choose to play from there, or to read the instructions, and lastly to exit the application.

 <p align="center">